 Holders of MINA token can store their MINA in wallet and delegate them to nodes to obtain the BP rewards.
 There are two types of tokens for holding, and one is locked tokens: those tokens were for the early private sales and rewards for early participation in the MINA testnet, which are locked in the address and will be released linearly.
 The other one is non-locked tokens: generally, we consider that all tokens that can be transferred are non-locked tokens.
 For example, tokens that purchased from Coinlist are all non-locked tokens.
 For the non-locked tokens, it won’t be allowed to have even one single locked token in the address.

 Except transferrable or not, the other difference between locked tokens and non-locked tokens is the rewards of staking.
-The BP rewards for the locked tokens in staking is 720 MINA, but for the non-locked tokens it would be 1,440 MINA, and the APY is 24% theoretically (current standard).
+The BP rewards for the locked tokens in staking is 720 MINA, but for the non-locked tokens it would be 1,440 MINA, and the initial APY is 24% theoretically and gradually reduce. (current standard).

 Regarding staking, there are a few points need to be clarified: